glennmagerman/ECB_multicountry/README.md

 `tasks/common/` holds the configuration loader and shared utilities. `tasks/raw_data/` holds, next to your input tables, the Belgian impulse response estimates and World Bank GDP data used by the monetary policy counterfactual (see [`tasks/raw_data/README.md`](tasks/raw_data/README.md)).

+## Related pipeline.
+A separate BIS project builds on the same distributed-data principles to produce harmonised cross-country statistics and policy indicators from confidential administrative data.
+That pipeline is maintained separately because its objectives, inputs and outputs differ from this ChaMP project.
+A link to that repo will follow soon.

 ## Join the network

 Every additional country makes the benchmark more useful.
 If your institution holds firm-to-firm transaction data (VAT listings, e-invoicing, payment data) and firm level accounts, the sequence is: a zero commitment pilot on the synthetic data (task 0), a call with the coordinating team, then a full run on your data.
 What you get: a cross country benchmark for your economy and the possibility to participate in extensions of the project and follow-up research.
 Contact Glenn Magerman.